 Your data (name and email address) will be shared with Prosci on your completed registration to attend a Prosci Change Management Training Event (see 5.
 Disclosure of your information).
-In this case your contact data will also be stored within a Canada based datacentre managed by Prosci.
+In this case your contact data will also be stored within a USA based datacentre managed by Prosci.

 Your data (name and email address) may be shared with Teachable if you choose to attend a CMC Skills Builders workshop. (see 5.
 Disclosure of your information).
 In this case your data will be stored within a USA based datacentre managed by Teachable.